 He has more than a decade of experience in the professional hockey industry.
 Frasnelly spent time with three ECHL hockey team front offices, including seven years with the Bakersfield Condors where he served as Vice President of Marketing and Business Development.
 During his time with the Condors the team was recognized by the ECHL for the overall Award of Excellence, and Marketing Department of the year twice.

-Frasnelly earned his bachelor’s degree in Business Administration from Northwest Nazarene University while playing baseball for the school.
+Frasnelly earned his bachelor’s degree in Business Administration from Northwest Nazarene University while playing baseball.